Andrea/andrea.github.io/_posts/2020-08-15-Scala-Steward-locally.markdown

 <img src="https://imgs.xkcd.com/comics/compiling.png" >

-Since not so long ago *Scalafix* updates enabled by default, also you can add your custom scalafix changes.
+Since not so long ago *Scalafix* updates are enabled by default, a nice enhancement.
+Also you can add your custom *scalafix* changes.

 Please note, you can set up configuration per project if you want to stop particular updates.
+If you have questions, the FAQ is pretty good.

 ### Some other ways